mitchellcapell95/U.S.-Migration/README.md

-# ZAMS2.0

-Project Title : Economic Indicators of U.S. Migration
+# Economic Indicators of U.S. Migration

-Team Member : Abdul Kamara, Mitchell Capell, Zachary Pitts, Smit Gandhi
+Team Members : Abdul Kamara, Mitchell Capell, Zachary Pitts, Smit Gandhi

 Project Description : In our presentation we will be focusing on the economic factors that effect domestic migration in the U.S.